1556 Shaanxi earthquake: Earthquake

-The epicenter was in the Wei River Valley in Shaanxi Province, near Huaxian (now Huazhou District of Weinan), Weinan and Huayin.
+The earthquake's epicenter was in the Wei River Valley in Shaanxi Province, near Huaxian (now Huazhou District of Weinan), Weinan and Huayin.
 Huaxian was completely destroyed, killing more than half the residents of the city, with an estimated death toll in the hundreds of thousands.
 The situation in Weinan and Huayin was similar.
 In certain areas, 20 m crevices opened in the earth.
 Destruction and death were widespread, affecting places as far as 500 km from the epicenter.
 The earthquake also triggered landslides, which contributed to the massive death toll.

 The rupture occurred during the reign of the Jiajing Emperor of the Ming dynasty.
 Therefore, in the Chinese historical record, this earthquake is often referred to as the Jiajing Great Earthquake.

 In the annals of China it was described in this manner:

 In the winter of 1556, an earthquake catastrophe occurred in the Shaanxi and Shanxi Provinces.
 In our Hua County, various misfortunes took place.
 Mountains and rivers changed places and roads were destroyed.
 In some places, the ground suddenly rose up and formed new hills, or it sank abruptly and became new valleys.
 In other areas, a stream burst out in an instant, or the ground broke and new gullies appeared.
 Huts, official houses, temples and city walls collapsed all of a sudden.

 The earthquake damaged many of the Forest of Stone steles badly.
 Of the 114 Kaicheng Stone Classics, 40 were broken in the earthquake.

 The scholar Qin Keda lived through the earthquake and recorded details.
 One conclusion he drew was that "at the very beginning of an earthquake, people indoors should not go out immediately.
 Just crouch down and wait.
 Even if the nest has collapsed, some eggs may remain intact."
 The shaking reduced the height of the Small Wild Goose Pagoda in Xi'an by three levels.